How Are Social Security Disability Benefits Calculated in Tennessee?

 - Offsets (Reductions): Your current monthly income (or lack of income) will impact your benefits.
 Some SSDI beneficiaries will have their benefits offset (reduced) because they are receiving support from another program.
 Most often, this is an issue for people who are getting workers’ comp benefits or some other type of retirement benefits.

 Most SSDI beneficiaries receive between $800 and $1,800 per month—with the maximum disability benefit being just over $3,000 per month.
 Calculating SSDI benefits can be complicated.
 We do not want people or families to leave money on the table.
 You need the full financial support that you are entitled to under federal law.
-If you believe that you are owed more than you are actually receiving, a lawyer can help.
+If you believe that you are owed more than you are actually receiving, an SSD lawyer can help.

 Get Help From a Social Security Disability Professional in Tennessee